nhumrich/blog/_posts/2016-03-19-python-packing-power.md

 ---

-TODO: fix the below to be more specific to tuples now that we have broken things out into smaller posts.

-Python has a lot of great things to love.
-Whenever I think about why I like python so much, these are some of the things thats stick out to me.
-These things can really speed up development time and make things easier to program.

-## Tuple Tuple Tuple

 Not unique to python but still cool is the concept of a tuple.
-A tuple is kind of like a list, but a little easier to use.
+A tuple is basically a list that cant be modified.
+Tuples are also a tad bit easier to use ah hoc.
 Lets say I wanted some type of list of objects usually because I want a pair of things.
 For example, I want to store an item price, and a name together.
 Your first option is you could create an object, set the properties on the object, then store the object.
 But often objects are just too heavy for simple things.
 The next option is use a list.
 Typically with lists, you have to create a list first, then add the objects to it.